Malu202/tf-obj-detection-template/README.md

 **Why not tensorflow 2.0?**

 For object detection there are a lot more models listed in [tensorflow/models/research](https://github.com/tensorflow/models/tree/master/research/object_detection) which requires tensorflow 1.15.0 than in [tensorflow/models/official](https://github.com/tensorflow/models/tree/master/official) which is based on tensorflow 2.0.0.
 Of course this will probably change in the future.

+**I get a lot of deprecation warnings, why is that?**
+This template uses an older version of tensorflow as explained above, which results in a lot of deprecation warnings.
+It should however work nevertheless.